microsoft/ML-For-Beginners/README.md

 - assignment
 - post-lesson quiz

 > **A note about quizzes**: All quizzes are contained [in this app](link a quiz app here), for 48 total quizzes of three questions each.
 They are linked from within the lessons but the quiz app can be run locally; follow the instruction in the `quiz-app` folder.
-They are gradually being localized.

 |       | Project Name |         Concepts Taught          | Learning Objectives                                                  |                 Linked Lesson                 | Written Lesson | Sketchnote | Assignment | Starting Quiz | Ending Quiz | Video | Author |
 | :---: | :----------: | :------------------------------: | -------------------------------------------------------------------- | :-------------------------------------------: | :------------: | :--------: | :--------: | :-----------: | :---------: | :---: | :----: |